iamhugofelix/odin-recipes/README.md

 # odin-recipes
-HTML-only Website as a project from The Odin Project web development course
+HTML-only Website as a project from The Odin Project web development curriculum.